hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

         random_state=random_state,
     )

-To save figure, specify the directory to save it.
+To save the figure, specify the directory to save it.

 .. code-block:: python